blanchardjeremy/django-template-auzigog/README.md

 ## Usage

-First, get a copy of this repo by cloning it or downloading it.
-Place the repo in a folder of your choice (for example, `~/Projects/django-project-templates/`)
+### Typical
+To usually normally, just clone or download the repo and use the directory structure to get you started.

+### With Djenesis
+To use with [djenesis](http://github.com/concentricsky/djenesis), you must place each of these folders

+When an [issue](https://github.com/concentricsky/djenesis/issues/4) closes with djenesis, it will be easier to directly template reference local folders.

+### Example
-Here's how I would typically use this template with [djenesis](http://github.com/concentricsky/djenesis):
+Here's how I would typically use this template with djenesis:

+    # Replace all instaces of "newproject: with your project name
     cd ~/Projects
-    mkdir newproject # Replace all isntaces of newproject with your project name cd newproject
+    mkdir newproject && cd newproject
-    djenesis code --virtualenv=env --template=~/Projects/django-project-templates/normal
+    djenesis code --virtualenv=env --template=normal
-    cd code
     source ../env/bin/activate
     # Ready to start coding!